Moon9Lab/Dog-Food-Formulator_USDA/README.md

 ## Project Overview

-The Nutrient Analysis Dashboard is a Streamlit application designed to provide an interactive exploration of nutrient content in various food items.
+The Food Finder Dashboard is a Streamlit application designed to provide an interactive exploration of nutrient content in various food items.
 The application allows users to select a nutrient of interest from a dropdown list and displays bar charts that rank the top 10 foods highest in that nutrient for each of four food categories:

 - Vegetables and Vegetable Products
 - Legumes and Legume Products